 Pre-qualifications for the Program

-- Have successfully completed the Mechanical Insulation E-Learning Series, resulting in an initial understanding of the principles and fundamentals of insulation and insulation systems, types of insulation products, mechanical insulation science and technology, maintenance, and more;
+- Have successfully completed the online Mechanical Insulation E-Learning Series, resulting in an initial understanding of the principles and fundamentals of insulation and insulation systems, types of insulation products, mechanical insulation science and technology, maintenance, and more (a completion certificate is required to be sent to NIA prior to course date);

-- Have the ability to recognize potential basic safety concerns during facility visits and insulation system inspections; and
+- Have the ability to recognize potential basic safety concerns during facility visits and insulation system inspections.

 Mechanical Insulation E-Learning Modules